mathieucarbou/YaSolR/docs/index.md

 - `Dimmer Temperature Limiter`: Set a limit to the dimmer to stop it when a temperature is reached.
 This temperature can be different than the temperature used in auto bypass mode.
 - `Statistics`: Harmonic information, power factor, energy, routed power, etc
 - `Automatic Resistance Calibration` (🚧): if a JSY or PZEM is installed, automatically discover and save the resistance value of the connected load.
+- `Dimmer Duty Remapping` (🚧): Remap the dimmer duty to a different range (e.g. 10-80%).
+  Some dimmers (especially voltage regulator controlled through a PWM-analog conversion), are working between 1-8V so remapping the duty is necessary.
+- `Zero-Cross Pulse Analysis` (🚧): YaSolR will try to get some pulse analysis from the Zero-Cross Detection

 ### Grid Power Measurement